Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 The sun disappeared behind the mountain.

-Vetra asks his mother
+Vetra asks her mother:

-"Where did you want to disappear.
+"Where did you deign to disappear?

-Ali you drove the waves
+Ali you drove the waves,

 - I did not drive the waves of the sea